 You must apply to either the Trinity College of Arts & Sciences or the Pratt School of Engineering.
 The application will also ask you to indicate your preliminary academic interests so we can get to know you intellectually.
 Please refer to the overview of Trinity and Pratt as well as their majors and minors if you have questions about the best program for your interests.
 It is not easier or harder to be admitted to one program or another; pick the school and academic fields that best match your interests.

 Students from more than 85 countries have found a home at Duke.
 Innovative, restless and driven: these are qualities not confined by geography.

 There is no separate application for international students.

 All applicants for the first-year class, whether educated in the United States or abroad, are required to complete the full testing requirements.
 The SAT and ACT tests are given throughout the year at testing centers around the world, although students outside the United States will generally find that the SAT is available in more places than the ACT.
 We understand that some students do not have access to a testing center in their home countries (e.g., mainland China).
 These students may be exempt, and if so, may not be disadvantaged in the evaluation process.

 In Duke's application process, SAT and ACT scores are not viewed as the sole measure of a student's academic ability.
 We also recognize that test scores from bilingual students, or students outside of a United States high school system, may reflect a student's lack of familiarity and experience with this type of standardized test.
 This is taken into account when applications are considered.

-Results of national examinations such as the GCSE cannot be substituted for the SAT or ACT.
+Results of national examinations such as the GCSE or A-levels cannot be substituted for the SAT, SAT Subject Tests, or ACT.

 Curriculum Considerations for International Applicants